browserify/browser-resolve/README.md

 # upgrade notes

 Prior to v1.x this library provided shims for node core modules.
 These have since been removed.
-If you want to have alternative core modules provided, use the `modules` option when calling resolve.
+If you want to have alternative core modules provided, use the `modules` option when calling `bresolve()`.

 This was done to allow package managers to choose which shims they want to use without browser-resolve being the central point of update.